jnerytech/clipster/README.md

 # Clipster

-A minimal VS Code extension to copy file paths, folder structures, and contents from file explorer to the clipboard so that it can be shared with ChatGPT, Gemini, Perplexity, or even real humans 😊.
+A minimal VS Code extension to copy file paths, folder structures, and contents from the file explorer to the clipboard so that it can be shared with ChatGPT, Gemini, Perplexity, or even real humans 😊.
 Feedback === ❤️

 ## Features